-We have attracted a deep pool of investment management talent consisting of 19 investment professionals, including 10 portfolio managers and investment strategists.
+We have attracted a deep pool of investment management talent consisting of 15 investment professionals, including 11 portfolio managers and investment strategists.
 We believe that our investment professionals have proven abilities to manage our Funds and Managed Accounts, and to appeal to clients across a broad spectrum of strategies.
 See "Our Funds".
-Eric Sprott provides overall leadership to SAM and is one of the most recognized market strategists globally.
+Eric Sprott provides overall leadership to SAM LP and is one of the most recognized market strategists globally.
 Since our portfolio managers and investment strategists have on average over 20 years of investment management experience, we believe our investment management team is proven and well positioned to respond and adapt to various investment climates and market conditions.

 Our portfolio managers and market strategists are supported by a talented group of market analysts, each of whom concentrates on a different area of expertise.
 Our investment team believes this level and quality of analyst support is valuable and somewhat unique within the Canadian asset management industry.
 Each portfolio manager or market strategist uses this support group at his or her discretion to identify opportunities which best suit the relevant Fund's investment portfolio and strategy.
-We have not experienced a portfolio manager departure since inception.